celltonomy/white_paper/README.md

 1. Grow biological systems
 2. Perform bioscience R&D
 3. Move bio-systems and derived biologics to prefered destinations
-4. Transact bio-systems, derived biologics, and
+4. Transact bio-systems, derived biologics, and materials required for production

-Celltonomy is a combination of a cloud-biolab and an open source package repository.
+Celltonomy is a combination of a cloud-biolab (however, decentralized) and an open source package repository.
+Packages in Celltonomy are protocols for fabricating and processing biological systems.

-Celltonomy is also a decentralized system designed to be owned and operated by a global community of Celltonomy users and supporters
+Celltonomy is designed to be owned and operated by a global community of Celltonomy users and supporters.

 # Core Elements